Our Team

 CTO

-Mr. Ken Kopp is a nuclear scientist and systems engineer and began his independent efforts in 1990 around fusion fuel with electric arcs in pressurized systems.
-Mr. Kopp is the key contributor to the fusion breakthrough.
+Mr. Ken Kopp is a nuclear scientist and systems engineer and began his independent efforts in 1990 around our fusion fuel with electric arcs in pressurized systems.
+Mr. Kopp is the key contributor to the fusion breakthrough given his experience.
 Ken has over 50 years practical engineering; electromagnetic, electronics, physics, complex computing and 30 years research and experience in fusion energy.
-His self-funded and secret work has yielded EFS’ patent-pending novel and practical Light Element Electric Fusion (LEEF) fusion reactor based electricity generating technology.
+His self-funded and secret work has yielded EFS’ parts of our patent-pending novel and practical Light Element Electric Fusion (LEEF) technology.
+Our prototype designs for the fusion power appliance are based on Ken’s insights and guidance.

 Dr. Francis Tanzella